 The health care industry is increasingly coming under the beady eye of the Competition Commission and Competition Tribunal.

 Hospital groups, in the form of the Hospital Association of South Africa, have already felt the commission’s bite.
+The Council for Medical Schemes recently referred a commercial venture involving doctors in the Netcare group to the commission, believing it might not be in medical scheme members’ best interests.

 At the same time, the tribunal is hearing detailed evidence on a proposed empowerment deal between two other hospital groups — Afrox Healthcare, the subject of the deal, and Medi-Clinic, which is putting up some of the cash.